SzymonRojek/validation-password-JS/README.md

 - minimum one number
 - the elength between 5 and 12 characters

 If password doesn't have a one of the rule the error occurs on the screen.
-Also I have added

 I have written pure functions and objects.
 There is also a possibility of assessing whether the password is weak or good or strong enough.